sterlzbd/roda/README.md

   route do |r|
     @var = '1'

-    r.on "render" do
+    r.is "render" do
       # Renders the views/home.erb template, which will have access to the
       # instance variable @var, as well as local variable content
       render("home", :locals=>{:content => "hello, world"})
     end

-    r.on "render" do
+    r.is "view" do
       @var2 = '1'

       # Renders the views/home.erb template, which will have access to the